Codependency

 #5- Feelings of fear.

 For the codependent, fear is a regular bedfellow.
-Fear manifests in the life of a C.D. person in a number of ways.
-They fear for their own safety, but they also fear for the safety of their friends, family and partners.
-They are told repeatedly that they aren’t good enough or are unworthy of love, so they fear too being alone and unwanted forever.
+Fear manifests in a C.D. person's life in several ways.
+They fear for their safety and also for the safety of their friends, family, and partners.
+They are told repeatedly that they aren’t good enough or are unworthy of love, so they fear being alone and unwanted forever.

 The manipulator or abuser that finds themselves attached to a codependent person will use this fear to keep them trapped, compounding an already established sense of worthlessness that continues to grow and change over time.
 For many codependents, it’s this overwhelming sense of fear that keeps them stuck in a situation that is less than ideal.
 That fear can be impossible to overcome without some radical changes inside and out.